-Pros of owning a home
+Pros of buying a house

 One of the best perks of buying a house?
 You make the rules!